 That may be enough to sell it to your spouse or partner, especially after the expenses exercise.
 But it may take a bit more to sell it to your children.
 And it may take a bit more to keep yourself sold on the idea.

 So, if you are starting to feel like downsizing would be a good change for your family, I suggest you start by thinking about where you can see yourself living — the neighbourhood/area and/or the type of home you can see yourself in.
 These might be areas that you have visited before, neighbourhoods where friends or family live or grew up, places where you tend to gravitate because of their restaurants, community feeling, parks, shops, or location.
-They might be homes or condos that you like for their simplicity, size, price, convenience, or architecture.
+They might be homes or condos for sale that you like for their simplicity, size, price, convenience, or architecture.

 (If you need help identifying the areas or homes that might be good for you, you can always talk to me, no strings attached.
 I specialize in Montreal’s West Island, and have been working here as a real estate broker since 2009.)